The Fermi Large Area Telescope: A space-based MeV--GeV observatory

 The TKR is divided into a matrix of $4\times 4$ identical towers; see \figref{tracker}, left.
 The basic TKR element is the \emph{tray}; see \figref{tracker}, right.
-The trays must be compact in the vertical direction: the thickness of the TKR trays sets the height of the towers and therefore \mod{has an impact} on the aspect ratio and the FOV.
-Individual SSDs are assembled longitudinally along the direction of the strips and micro-bonded in \mod{ladders of 4; then, 4 ladders} are placed side by side to form a Silicon plane.
+Individual SSDs are assembled longitudinally along the direction of the strips and micro-bonded in ladders of 4; then, 4 ladders are placed side by side to form a Silicon plane.
 Two SSD planes are located at the top and bottom of a tray, with the strips oriented in the same direction and the readout electronics placed on circuit boards (Multi-Chip Module, MCM) at 2 opposite edges.
 Tungsten (W) conversion foils are placed in between the active volumes, as close as possible to the bottom SSD plane.
-A TKR tower is assembled \mod{by} stacking trays, each one rotated $90^\circ$ with respect to the previous one.
+A TKR tower is assembled by stacking trays, each one rotated $90^\circ$ with respect to the previous one.
 This way the top plane of a tray and the bottom plane of the next one form an $x-y$ SSD layer, measuring both coordinates of a passing ionizing particle, and located immediately after the W conversion foil of the top tray.
 Stacking 19 trays creates 18 $x-y$ planes; the two SSD planes at the very top and bottom of a tower are not necessary and they are not included.
-Some parameters for the TKR are listed in \tabref{tkrsensor}\mod{.
-For} more details on the design of the sensors see also \citet{tkr-ssd-design}.
+Some parameters for the TKR are listed in \tabref{tkrsensor}.
+For more details on the design of the sensors see also \citet{tkr-ssd-design}.

-As mentioned, \mod{most} of the Coulomb scattering in the TKR occurs in the W foils, affecting the track development and reconstruction.
-To balance \mod {angular} resolution against conversion efficiency, the TKR is divided into two sections.
-In the \emph{front} (or \emph{thin}) section, the 12 tracking layers are preceded by tungsten foils \mod{0.1~mm thick (0.03 radiation lengths)}, giving relatively lower efficiency but better \mod{angular} resolution.
-In the \emph{back} (or \emph{thick}) section, \mod{the first 4 tungsten foils are 6 times thicker}, with opposite effects, and the 2 last layers have no conversion foils; we will discuss the reason for the missing last 2 foils when describing the trigger and data acquisition system.
+As mentioned, most of the Coulomb scattering in the TKR occurs in the W foils, affecting the track development and reconstruction.
+To balance angular resolution against conversion efficiency, the TKR is divided into two sections.
+In the \emph{front} (or \emph{thin}) section, the 12 tracking layers are preceded by tungsten foils 0.1~mm thick (0.03 radiation lengths), giving relatively lower efficiency but better angular resolution.
+In the \emph{back} (or \emph{thick}) section, the first 4 tungsten foils are 6 times thicker, with opposite effects, and the 2 last layers have no conversion foils; we will discuss the reason for the missing last 2 foils when describing the trigger and data acquisition system.
 The performance of the front and back sections in the TKR differ significantly and will be addressed separately in the section about instrument performance.